ziadbaroudi/html-images-lab-rcdd_202103_leb_few/README.md

 ## Reinforce Our Understanding Of The Image Tag Through Creation

-Its time to practice creating some images!
+It's time to practice creating some images!
 For this challenge, feel free to use any images you'd like - the tests are looking for the correct tag and attributes, not the content.
 If you're not sure what to use, feel free to use the following URL as your source: